Motlow State Community College

 MyMotlow allows the student to apply for Admission, register for courses, check grade and schedules, pay bills, and various other administrative functions.
 The Pin you create in MyMotlow while applying to the College is your pin number that will be use for the following logins: MyMotlow, student email and MSCC Online/D2L.
 Please remember the numeric pin you create.

-MSCC Online (also called D2L)is used once you have registered for a course and need to begin your class work.
-It is used by both Motlow Online Courses and TN eCampus courses.
+MSCC Online (also called D2L) is used once you have registered for a course and need to begin your class work.
+It is used by both MSCC Online Courses and TN eCampus courses.
 See differences below.
+Email: [email protected] if you need any assistance with D2L.

 Your classes will not appear in your D2L until the first day of classes.